Online Master of Arts in Education

 What can I do with a master’s in education?

-The master’s degree in education helps certified teachers and education professionals advance in their current roles.
+This master’s program allows education professionals to advance in their roles.
 For instance, you could be a teacher who wants to gain advanced expertise to support school needs.
 Or you could be a staff member at a community college who wants to develop skills in instructional design.
 The master’s in education will help you understand how children and adults learn to better meet their needs.
 Job titles potential students may hold will vary but could include:

 Behavior specialist